vsujeetkr/preproject/modules/contrib/blazy/docs/README.md

   re-usable options to bother provided by them.
 Aside from the fact, Blazy has its own loader aka initializer for advanced features like multimedia (remote
   |local video), or (responsive|picture) image, fieldable captions, etc. which
-  are not supported by these modules.
+  are not (fully) shipped/ supported by these modules.

 ***
 ## <a name="features"> </a>FEATURES